shuftipro/Video-KYC/IOS-Implementation.md

   Required: **No**
   Type: **object**

-  In name object used in document service, first_name and last_name are extracted from the document uploaded if name is empty.
+  In the name object used in the document service, first_name and last_name are extracted from the document uploaded if a name is empty.

   * <h4>first_name</h4>
   Required: **No**